Who said that Halloween is just about scary stuff? How about those little (and big) ones who still want to celebrate but dislike gore?

 - Halloween Stencil with bats (Studio Joli)

-Step 1: Sketching the outline
+Step 1: Sketching the Outline of Easy Pumpkin Face Paint

 Because I wanted it to look like a pumpkin as much as possible, the outer shape of the mask was very important.